nystudio107/retour/README.md

 ## Static Redirects

+### Manually Creating Static Redirects

 Static Redirects are useful when the Legacy URL Patterns and the new URL patterns are deterministic.
 You can create them by clicking on **Retour->Redirects** and then clicking on the **+ New Static Redirect** button.

 * **Legacy URL Pattern** - Enter the URL pattern that Retour should match.
 This matches against the path, the part of the URL after the domain name. e.g.: Exact Match: `/recipes/` or RegEx Match: `.*RecipeID=(.*)`
 * **Destination URL** - Enter the destination URL that should be redirected to.
 This can either be a fully qualified URL or a relative URL. e.g.: Exact Match: `/new-recipes/` or RegEx Match: `/new-recipes/$1`
 * **Pattern Match Type** - What type of matching should be done with the Legacy URL Pattern.
 Details on RegEx matching can be found at [regexr.com](http://regexr.com) If a plugin provides a custom matching function, you can select it here.
 * **Redirect Type** - Select whether the redirect should be permanent or temporary.

+### Importing an Existing .htaccess file

+Retour also allows you to import an existing `.htaccess` file and all of the redirects it contains into Retour by clicking on **Retour->Redirects** and then clicking on the **Import .htaccess File** button.

+It will import redirects from `Redirect`, `RedirectMatch`, and `RewriteRule` directives in the file.
+It will ignore `RewriteRule`s that are not redirects.

+It asks your browser to look for only `text` files to upload; if the `.htaccess` file you have isn't a `.txt` file, you can force it to allow you to upload it by choosing **Format: All Files**.

 ### Renamed Slug Redirects